What kind of anxiety do you have?

 I COULD BE MORE PRESENT

-(which means I found it easier to avoid anxious eating and instead ate meals that were balanced and whole (which also helped keep me calm - other win win)
+So I found it easier to avoid anxious eating and instead ate meals that were balanced and whole

 I COULD SLEEP EASIER